Venezuela at the 2020 Summer Olympics: Men's tournament

 Venezuela men's volleyball team qualified for the Olympics by winning the pool round and securing an outright berth at the South American Olympic Qualification Tournament in Mostazal, Chile, marking the country's reappearance in the sport for the first time since Beijing 2008.

 The Venezuelan team was seeded 36th following the serpentine system according to the FIVB World Ranking as of 15 October 2019.
-The were seeded bottom of pool A in the preliminary rounds, and were the lowest-ranked team in the competition.
+They were seeded bottom of pool A in the preliminary rounds, and were the lowest-ranked team in the competition.